 Ryobi decided to follow the Craftsman Nextec Hammerheadâ€™s lead and came out with their own version of a cordless Auto Hammer just in time for the 2009 Christmas Holiday Season.
 Since this tool seems to be a popular gift item this year, and just about every Home Depot store has a sample station set up so you can test it before you buy it, we decided to put it through our own battery of tests.
 In the past we have been pleasantly surprised by the balance of quality, features and price of the Ryobi brand products.
 Read on to see if this tool lived up to our expectations.

-The Craftsman Nextec Hammerhead Auto Hammer was the first battery-powered nail hammering device to come on the market a while back and we figured it was time we put this tool through our series of torture tests.
-With all the hype and claims of what this tool can do, it was time for us to experience firsthand the wrath of […]
+The Craftsman Nextec Hammerhead Auto Hammer was the first battery-powered nail hammering device to come on the market a while back and […]